 Dr. Kim Piano Academy in San Diego, California

-$310 per month for weekly 60-minute lessons
+- $383 per month for weekly 60-minute lessons

-- $465 per month for weekly 90-minutes lessons
+- $550 per month for weekly 90-minute lessons

-Piano teachers may charge higher rates for lessons with a higher level of intensity or focus than beginning lessons, and teachers with advanced skills may have higher overall rates.
+Piano teachers may charge higher rates for lessons with a higher level of intensity or focus than beginning lessons, and teachers with advanced skills may charge higher overall rates.
 Training that prepares students for music school or orchestral auditions and advanced study of piano music theory all may cost more.
-This higher cost reflects the added expertise of the teacher and increased intensity of the work.
+This higher cost reflects the added expertise of the teacher and the increased intensity of the work.